-Justice Gorsuch Finds His 'Easier' Solution Doesn't Have Many Takers On First Day
+Justice Gorsuch Finds His 'Easier' Solution Has Few Takers On 1st Day

 Chief Justice John Roberts welcomed Gorsuch to "our common calling."
 Then it was off to the races with three cases interesting only to true legal nerds.

-Indeed, the justices were the liveliest looking people in the courtroom, though Justice Samuel Alito at one point could be seen eyes-closed, rocking gently in his high-backed chair.
+Indeed, the justices were the liveliest looking people in the courtroom, though Justice Samuel Alito at one point could be seen eyes closed, rocking gently in his high-backed chair.

 All three cases involved technical and convoluted points of law that, to say the least, are not made for easy or interesting translation.
 But the newest justice was not shy.